 In the service of facilitating lasting recovery and preventing relapse among patients, Eating Recovery Center offers the following programs and services:

-- Aftercare Coordinators.
+- Alumni Coordinators.
 A team of licensed therapists work closely with patients’ treatment teams to develop an individualized aftercare plan that meets their needs and unique emotional, behavioral and situational discharge challenges.
 These plans identify personal and recovery-focused goals as well as a treatment action plan complete with pre-arranged appointments with an existing outpatient team.
 If patients do not already work with an outpatient team, Eating Recovery Center’s team of Aftercare Coordinators leverage a database of highly skilled eating disorders professionals, including outpatient therapists, dietitians and internists, to assemble a team to facilitate continuity of care and help patients sustain recovery once they return home.

 - Relapse prevention training.
 With the goal of facilitating lasting recovery and preventing relapse among patients, Eating Recovery Center’s Partial Hospitalization Program now offers a Relapse Prevention group.
 Held twice per week, patients attend this group during the two weeks prior to their planned discharge date.
 Relapse Prevention emphasizes recovery management, particularly the development of a schedule for the patient’s first few weeks at home, as well as the Wellness Plan, which details a strategy for continuing care following discharge from treatment at a higher level of care.